 - Healthy, happy staff are shown to be more productive.

 So by purchasing now, you could see not only your tax back before the end of the year - you might also see a spike in productivity too.

 Purchase Your Standing Desk Before The End Of June As Part Of The Instant Asset Write-Off Scheme

 Before the Instant Asset Write-Off scheme, it was more difficult to claim taxes back from write-offs over the amount of $1000.
 But a deduction on a standing desk purchase is now considered within the current instant asset write-off scheme, if purchased before the end of June (for this years tax return, that is - the scheme has been extended until June 2023).

 A desk from Desky could be the perfect purchase for your new office fitout.
 And it makes perfect business sense to order yours before the deadline!
-If you’re tempted to take advantage of the tax breaks on offer and want to improve your office, your staff’s wellbeing, and ultimately your output, see our Desk Buying Guide to help you select the best desk for your office.
+If you’re tempted to take advantage of the tax breaks on offer and want to improve your office, your staff’s wellbeing, and ultimately your output, see our office desk range to help you select the best desk for your office.

 Please Note: This article is general in nature and should not be taken as financial/tax advice - please contact your accountant to see what your business is eligible for.